-This is thoroughly institutionalized and not just for apartments (hospitals maintain “foreigners pay more” policies, ferry companies give discounts to Mexicans, the parks like Tulum give discounts to Mexicans, etc…).
+This is thoroughly institutionalized and not just for apartments (hospitals maintain “foreigners pay more” policies, ferry companies give discounts to Mexicans, the parks like Tulum give discounts to Mexicans, bars have “local’s rates,” etc…).

-Although this would be considered discrimination in the US, for example, it is perfectly acceptable here.
+Although this would be considered discrimination in the US, it is perfectly acceptable here.

-To make it clear, Mexicans will try to take advantage of you if they can.
+To make it clear, Mexicans will ALMOST CERTAINLY try to take advantage of you if they can.

 Yes, a lot of them are pretty filthy that way.